Business Email Compromise (BEC) Attacks and Countermeasures

 DMARC

 DMRC stands for Domain-based Message Authentication, Reporting & Conformance.
-When DMARC is confirmed on the email systems, it tells the recipient email gateway what to do with the email if it has no SPF and DKIM records attached, for example, reject that email.
+When DMARC is confirmed on email systems, it tells the recipient email gateway what to do with the email if it has no SPF or DKIM records attached; for example, reject that email.

 In order to achieve the intended objective, both the recipient and the sender organization should configure these settings on their respective email gateways and DNS records.